-On October 2, 2020, the OEB issued a procedural order to implement the direction of the Ontario Divisional Court which required Hydro One to submit its proposal for the recovery of the DTA amounts allocated to ratepayers for the 2017 to 2022 period.
+On July 16, 2020, the Ontario Divisional Court (ODC) rendered its decision on the Company's appeal of a previous OEB decision regarding the regulatory treatment of the Company's DTA.
+On October 2, 2020, the OEB issued a procedural order to implement the direction of the ODC which required Hydro One to submit its proposal for the recovery of the DTA amounts allocated to ratepayers for the 2017 to 2022 period.
 On April 8, 2021, the OEB rendered the DTA Implementation Decision, in which the OEB approved recovery of the DTA amounts allocated to ratepayers for the 2017 to 2021 period, plus carrying charges over a two-year period, commencing on July 1, 2021.
-In addition, Hydro One was approved to adjust the transmission revenue requirement and the base distribution rates beginning January 1, 2022 to eliminate any further amounts of future tax savings flowing to customers.
-As at December 31, 2022, Hydro One has a regulatory asset of \$73 million for the cumulative DTA amounts shared with ratepayers since 2017 to date, net of the amount recovered from ratepayers pursuant to the DTA Implementation Decision.
-The regulatory asset of \$73 million (2021 - \$204 million) consists of \$24 million (2021 - \$72 million) and \$49 million (2021 - \$132 million) for Hydro One Networks' distribution and transmission segments, respectively.
-As a result of the OEB's procedural order, the \$73 million regulatory asset relating to the cumulative DTA amounts allocated to ratepayers since 2017 has been separately presented from the deferred income tax regulatory asset.
-The balance of this regulatory account will continue to decrease as amounts are recovered over the next 6 months.
+In addition, Hydro One was approved to adjust the transmission revenue requirement and the base distribution rates beginning January 1, 2022, to eliminate any further amounts of future tax savings flowing to customers.
+As at December 31, 2023, Hydro One has a regulatory asset of \$5 million for the cumulative DTA amounts shared with ratepayers since 2017 to date, net of the amount recovered from ratepayers pursuant to the DTA Implementation Decision.
+The regulatory asset of \$5 million (2022 - \$73 million) consists of \$nil (2022 - \$24 million) and \$5 million (2022 - \$49 million) for Hydro One Networks' distribution and transmission segments, respectively.
+As a result of the OEB's procedural order, the \$5 million regulatory asset relating to the cumulative DTA amounts allocated to ratepayers since 2017 has been separately presented from the deferred income tax regulatory asset.
+The balance of this regulatory account is expected to be recovered in the next rate application.